-The Sno-Isle Libraries Foundation has offered a number of unique opportunities for a range of interests and lifestyles.
-Here's some of our past events.
+The Sno-Isle Libraries Foundation has offered unique opportunities for a range of interests and lifestyles.
+Here are some of our past events.

 On April 24, 2015, Seattle sports personality Bob Whitsitt gave a no-holds barred look at how professional sports really work.
 "Trader Bob" Whitsitt was named the most influential figure in Northwest professional sports by Washington CEO Magazine, and spent 17 seasons as an NBA president and general manager, building teams in Seattle and Portland that made the playoffs sixteen times.
 As president of the Seattle Seahawks from 1997 through early 2005, he negotiated the acquisition of the team for Paul Allen, and led a referendum that secured $300 million in public funding for what is now known as CenturyLink Field.

 All proceeds benefit the Trudy J. Sundberg Memorial Lecture Series, which will honor one of Whidbey Island's and Washington State's luminaries.

 See our photo gallery

 The Foundation was delighted to host an April 15 reception in Oak Harbor for Daniel James Brown, author of "The Boys on the Boat," as part of Whidbey Reads 2015.